slovnicki/beamer/examples/simple_location_builder/README.md

 # Simple Location Builder Example

-An example project to showcase Beamer's `SimpleLocationBuilder`.
+An example app to showcase Beamer's `SimpleLocationBuilder`.

 Run `flutter create .` to generate all necessary files, if needed.